carlosonunez/kubernetes-the-hard-way-on-azure/deltas/03-provision-compute-resources.md

 We will use `Standard_D2s_v4` instances, as they are similar to `e2-standard-2` instances in Google Cloud.
 We will also provision them from the [Spot Market](https://docs.microsoft.com/en-us/azure/virtual-machines/spot-vms) to reduce the amount of money you spend (or credits you burn) on this lab.
+Lastly, we will use Ubuntu 20.04 to match the version of Ubuntu used by the original "Kubernetes the Hard Way" guide.

 ⚠️  **NOTE**: Deploying spot control plane nodes this way is not recommended for production use. ⚠️

 First, let's create a keypair to log into our instances with: